25 May 2020

 A Project Manager doesn’t need to be a strictly technical person.
 You will have your lead developer or an architect as a wingman.
 BUT (there’s always a “but”) if you know the technology used in the project, you can do some things much quicker.
 You can answer customers’ questions without engaging your teammates (and at the same time, they can focus on development work).
 With a bit of technical knowledge, you will be able to advise stakeholders.
 Sometimes you might be able to spot when the developer tries to trick you. 😉 It doesn’t take 5 hours to do that, Larry!

 Clients always prefer to speak with someone that has the technical knowledge and is able to explain difficult stuff to them.
 Ask project managers anywhere, and they will tell you to get some tech lessons.
 They will definitely help you to get along with customers, look professional and gain their respect.
 Project management level up!

 - Learn about the high-level architecture

 This point is directly connected with the previous one, just like technology and architecture are always intertwined.
 They are not the same thing, though.
 When I say “high-level architecture” I mean the differences between public cloud and own servers, what’s the load balancer and why you should have it, what’s VPN, DMZ, or why you should consider CDN when you have a lot of images in your database.
 Don’t be concerned, it all just sounds scary.
 I’m sure you’ll get a decent amount of preparation from architecture developers before venturing forth.

 This knowledge will surely gain you kudos from clients, external suppliers, and the team too.
 Having more kudos as the Project Manager is always a beneficial thing – not only for you but for the project as a whole too.
-It’s a big part of being professional and gaining trust from your clients.
+It’s a big part of being professional and gaining the trust of your clients.